-This brochure describes the benefits of Blue Open Access POS under Blue Cross and Blue Shield of Georgia, Inc. contract (CS 2953) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Blue Open Access POS under contract (CS 2953) between Blue Cross and Blue Shield of Georgia, Inc. and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 844-423-9988 or through our website: www.anthem.com.
 This Plan is underwritten by Blue Cross Blue Shield Healthcare Plan of Georgia, Inc. The address for the Blue Open Access POS administrative office is: